Probability, valuations, hyperspace: Three monads on Top and the support as a morphism

+Note that the Scott continuity of integration can be thought of as an incarnation of the monotone convergence theorem for continuous valuations.

+The proof of \Cref{daniellval} is fairly straightforward: restricting a given $\phi$ to indicator functions of open sets produces a continuous valuation, and one only needs to argue that this construction is inverse to the formation of the integral.
+While this is obvious in one direction, the other follows since~\ref{V_linearity} and~\ref{V_scottcontinuity} guarantee that $\phi$ is uniquely determined by its values on indicator functions of open sets.
+This line of argument is used, for example, by Kirch~\cite[Satz~8.1]{kirch} for the case of core-compact $X$, where it is worth noting that Kirch's proof actually works for any topological space $X$.\footnote{The reason why Kirch states core-compactness as an assumption is that in his work linearity and Scott continuity of the integral are proven only for the core-compact case \cite[Satz~4.1 and Satz~4.2]{kirch}, although they do hold in general~\cite{heckmann95}.} A very similar duality result appears in Heckmann's work~\cite[Theorem~9.1]{heckmann95}.

-A continuous valuation is a quantitative analogue of a closed set: a closed set may or may not hit a given open set, while a valuation assigns a number to every open set.
-Closed subsets of $X$ are equivalent to particular continuous functionals from $\op(X)$ to the Sierpi\'nski space $S$, and the lower Vietoris topology corresponds to the topology of pointwise convergence of such functionals.
-Similarly, continuous valuations on $X$ are particular $[0,\infty]$-valued functionals on $\op(X)$ or $\lsc X$, the former by definition and the latter by \Cref{daniellval}.
-Thus there are two ways to equip $VX$ with the topology of pointwise convergence.
-It turns out that they are equivalent.
-We may think of this as a version of the Portmanteau theorem for continuous valuations.
+Intuitively, a continuous valuation is a quantitative analogue of a closed set: a closed set may or may not hit a given open set, while a valuation assigns a numerical value to every open set.
+Closed subsets of $X$ are equivalent to particular maps $S^X \to X$, and the lower Vietoris topology corresponds to the topology of pointwise convergence of such functionals.
+Similarly, continuous valuations on $X$ are particular maps $\Rplusext^X \to \Rplusext$ by \Cref{daniellval}.
+As for $H$, this double dualization picture will turn out to be useful for the construction of the monad and especially for the treatment of its multiplication.

-\begin{prop} Let $X$ be a topological space.
-The topology on $VX$ generated by the subbasis of sets of the form